 - The Laboratory’s Animal Health program oversees the health, welfare and husbandry of Jackson Laboratory mice and provides expertise in the evaluation of clinical diseases.

 Cancer Center designation

 The Jackson Laboratory, founded in 1929 as a cancer research facility, has been designated as a Cancer Center by the National Cancer Institute since 1983 to conduct basic research.

-- Summer Student Program: 38 high school and college students (34 in Bar Harbor, 12 in Farmington)
+- Summer Student Program: 46 high school and college students (34 in Bar Harbor, 12 in Farmington)

-- Graduate School of Biomedical Sciences Predoctoral Associate program with University of Maine and Tufts University: six participants
+- Graduate School of Biomedical Sciences Predoctoral Associate program: total 22 (12 University of Maine students, five Tufts University students and five UConn students)